 The silicone mold can not only be used for large flowers, it can also be used for smaller ones.

-The process of making the smaller flowers is similar to making the larger ones, except that the fondant cut out needs to be from using a smaller flower cutter.
+The process of making the smaller fondant sugar flowers is similar to making the larger ones.
+Except that the fondant flowers need to be cut using a smaller flower cutter.

-Again, the mold has to be dusted and the fondant cut out placed on the convex loosely so as to avoid it from being overstretched when the other silicone mold is placed on top.
+Again, the mold has to be dusted.
+Also, the fondant cut out must be placed loosely on the convex.
+This will avoid it from being overstretched when the other silicone mold is placed on top.

-And this is how the flowers look like after veining.
-Again, if the flowers stick to the mold, I find using the needle tool helps to remove the flowers without damaging the petals.
+And this is how the fondant flowers would look like after veining.
+Again, if the flowers stick to the mold, use a needle tool to remove them without damaging the petals.

-And the sugar flowers are placed in flower formers until they are set and able to hold shape.
+And again, place the fondant sugar flowers in flower formers until they are set and able to hold shape.